agoramachina/HUDbeat/mindwave/README.md

 recordEEG.py can be edited to exclude raw EEG writes if a smaller memory footprint is desired.

-**To live plot EEG data in the terminal**, use one of the programs below:
+**To live plot EEG data in the terminal**, run one of the programs below:

     python stream_raw.py
     python stream_pow.py